Page contents

 No visit to Nafplion can miss a walk on the alleys of its old town.
 The area is car-free and is home to shops, bars, hotels, cafes, and lovely mansions built in the neoclassic style.

-Tiryns was the military stronghold for the Mycenaean Civilization, and the sites is a must-see for anyone interested in ancient Greek history and culture.
+Tiryns was the military stronghold for the Mycenaean Civilization, and the site is a must-see for anyone interested in ancient Greeks and ancient archaeological sites and culture.

 Finds from the excavation site in Tiryns can be seen both in the National Archaeological Museum in Athens and in Nafplio, the Archaeological Museum there.